 If you would like to allow REST API import or SQL import access to some IP addresses in the same local network, then specify

-restricted_ip_addresses to specify additional IP addresses (which are not in the local network) from which REST API import and SQL import should be restricted.
+restricted_ip_addresses with additional IP addresses (which are not in the local network) from which REST API import and SQL import should be restricted.

 Additional source applications

-You can add authentication keys for Google Spreadsheets, Harvest, and FreshBooks source applications to enable data import from these sources.
-After adding authentication keys as described below these source applications will be available in Source Data tab when adding new source application.
+You can add authentication keys for Google Sheets, Harvest, FreshBooks, and Freshdesk source applications to enable data import from these sources.
+After adding authentication keys as described below these source applications will be available in Source Data tab when adding a new source application.

 If you need to add additional source applications in eazyBI for Jira Cloud, then add only the following advanced settings and list the additional application types, for example:

-- Create project (or use existing project) at https://console.developers.google.com.
+- Create a project (or use existing project) at https://console.developers.google.com.

-- In Credentials section create a new Client ID for web application and
+- In the Credentials section create a new Client ID for web application and

 - in Authorized Redirect URI enter

 - In eazyBI advanced settings specify Client ID and Client secret that were created by Google: